seankross/bookdown-start/06-FAQ.Rmd

 The Challenge is run by the Ecological Forecasting Initiative Research Coordination Network that is funded by the U.S. National Science Foundation.
 While this effort is separate from NEON, NEON staff have been in involved in all stages of planning.
 NEON staff are on the project steering committee and theme design teams.

-Members of the RCN are also on NEONs Ecological Forecasting Technical Working Group.
+Members of the RCN are also on NEON's Ecological Forecasting Technical Working Group.
 This is formal pathway to provide feedback to NEON.